-Each year, the McGovern Center sponsors a variety of extracurricular elective courses (formerly blue books) throughout the academic year.
-In addition to usual offerings, such as Art of Observation and Introduction to Medical Humanities, we are proud to present several new courses.
+Each year, the McGovern Center sponsors a variety of extracurricular electives throughout the academic year.
+In addition to usual offerings, such as Art of Observation and Introduction to Medical Humanities, several new courses will be presented:

 - Climate Change and Human Health: Presented by Dr. Thomas Cole, Dr. Susan Pacheco, and Mr. David Kline, topics address scientific and humanistic perspectives relevant to climate change and health.